-During 2019 and 2020, the Company incurred some initial start up costs, and incurred some expenses related to analyzing its potential helium targets in Saskatchewan.
-In 2020, the Company raised additional funds and began conducting more targeted geological and geophysical work on its Saskatchewan helium permitted lands, and commenced paying management fees.
+During 2019 and 2020, the Company incurred some initial start up costs, and incurred some expenses related to analyzing its potential helium plays in Saskatchewan.
+In 2020, the Company raised additional funds and began conducting more targeted geological and geophysical work and commenced paying management fees.

-During 2021, the Company raised significant equity and began the process of listing the Company on the CSE exchange (which occurred in May 2021).
-The Company is now in a position to execute on its plan to conduct significant helium exploration activities on its permitted lands and seek out additional helium-based opportunities in North America.
+During the first quarter of 2021, the Company raised significant equity and subsequently completed the process of listing the Company on the CSE exchange in May 2021.
+The Company has acquired significant helium permits, and is now in a position to execute on its plan to conduct significant helium exploration activities on its permitted lands and seek out additional helium-based opportunities in North America.